apache/skywalking/docs/en/Direct-uplink.md

 ## What is direct uplink?
 In default, SkyWalking agent uses naming service to find all collector addresses.
 Then connect to gRPC services.

-In **direct updalink**, mean no naming service available or don't work well, set the gRPC addresses in agent directly.
+In **direct uplink**, mean no naming service available or don't work well, set the gRPC addresses in agent directly.
 The agent uses theses addresses to connect gRPC services.

 ## Why need this?